tweag/nickel/doc/manual/contracts.md

 forcing the evaluation of the most part of the configuration, we would lose all the benefits of lazy evaluation.
 Thus, to play nicely with the evaluation model of Nickel, *contracts must be lazy*.
 In particular, a subcontract attached to a field should only fire when the field is requested.
+This is the case with record contracts, and in general all native contracts combinators are lazy too.

 ### Writing lazy contracts